 Earrings made with this mold with be 49 mm long, 27 mm wide and 4 mm thick.

 The listing is for the mold only.
-Examples shown in pictures are not included.
+Example earrings shown are not included.

 I am not a big hoop wearer, but I really liked the shape of this pair of hoops.
 I've made several pairs, and they are really great.
 The mold is high quality and I really like the way these earrings look on.
 At first they seemed odd because of the way they stuck out, but it's just the rectangular shape.
 I use this mold every time I cast, and experiment with different color combinations.
 This photo is of the first pair I made.
 I am new to resin, so they aren't perfect, but they are still wearable.